 The Brockville Rowing Club: A History in Motion

-In 2019, the Brockville Rowing Club (BRC) celebrates 125 years.
+In 2024, the Brockville Rowing Club (BRC) will celebrate 130 years.
 As the late Don Swayne, author and BRC board member, wrote in The Brockville Rowing Club: 100 Years of History, the story of the club is not just about its longevity, but about the people and the community that supports it.

 The BRC as it’s affectionately called, is an institution in the community of Brockville, Ontario, Canada—and a legend in the sport of rowing.
 For a small-town club, the BRC is known for punching above its weight, with success at home, across the province, the country and around the world.